stanycruz/stanycruz/README.md

 ## :rocket: About Me

-:earth_americas: I'm from Fortaleza, CE - Brazil
+:earth_americas: I'm from Fortaleza, CE - Brazil.

-:guitar: I like to play rhythm guitar
+:guitar: I like to play rhythm guitar.

 🤘🏽 I love Heavy Metal and enjoy exploring its many subgenres, from classic and thrash to melodic and progressive.